botathon-hhn-2019/explore.anywhere/index.md

 # Welcome to Explore Anywhere

-Use this to automate your downloads on [IEEE Xplore](http://ieeexplore.ieee.org/)
+Now you can automate your research for journals on [IEEE Xplore](http://ieeexplore.ieee.org/).
+Just enter your keyword and your parameter.

+---

+# Setup

-## Automation Anywhere Installation
+## Install Automation Anywhere

-Download and install the Community Edition from [Automation Anywhere](https://www.automationanywhere.com/de/lp/rpa-editions-comparison)
+Download and install the Community Edition from [Automation Anywhere](https://www.automationanywhere.com/de/lp/rpa-editions-comparison).

+## Download File

+Download the ".atmx" file and move it to your "My Tasks" folder (for example "C:\Users\NAME\Documents\Automation Anywhere Files\Automation Anywhere\My Tasks").